mendixlabs/time-series/README.md

 * Series config
   * Data series
      - Data source
-        - Data entity; The entity containing serie points
+        - Data entity; The entity containing series points
-        - Source; Type of source
+        - SourceType; XPath or microflow
-        - X-Axis data; Attribute containing dates for x-axis
+        - X-axis data; Attribute containing dates for x-axis
-        - Y-Axis data; Attribute containing data for y-axis
+        - Y-axis data; Attribute containing data for y-axis
-        - Serie key; Used in the legend to interact with the chart
+        - Series key; Used in the legend to interact with the chart
-     - Source - XPath
+     - XPath
         - Constraint; Constraint on the data from data-entity
      - Source - microflow
-        - Data source microflow; Returns a serie's coordinates
+        - Data source microflow; Returns a series' coordinates
      - Appearance
-        - Serie color; Color of the serie line in the chart
+        - Series color; Color of the series line in the chart
-        - Fill serie area; Should serie area be filled
+        - Fill series area; Should series area be filled
 * Appearance
   * Chart width; Width of the chart
-  * Width units; Measurement for width pixels or auto
+  * Width unit; Measurement for width pixels or auto
   * Chart height; Height of the chart
-  * Height units; Measurement for Height pixels or auto
+  * Height unit; Measurement for height pixels or auto

 ## Source